Constant-Factor Algorithms for Revenue Management with Consecutive Stays: Introduction

 \subsubsection{Our Model.}

-In this paper, we study a class of network revenue management problems involving $M$ resources, each with $N$ initially available slots, which may represent time-based capacities such as legs or days.
-The system operates over a finite planning horizon of $T$ periods, during which at most one customer request may arrive per period.
-Each request is characterized by a known arrival probability and a demand for a specific interval of slots.
-We consider two scenarios that differ in how allocation decisions are made: the \textit{accept-or-reject scenario} and the \textit{choice-based scenario}.
-In the accept-or-reject scenario, akin to seat assignment in railway ticketing, the decision-maker must not only decide whether to accept a request at a given price but also assign an appropriate interval of available slots.
-In the choice-based scenario, the problem becomes more complex, as the customer choice is modeled using a basic attraction model \citep{gallego2015general}.
-In this case, the decision-maker must offer an assortment of available resources at given prices, from which a customer selects a resource probabilistically, making the allocation decision more intricate than in the accept-or-reject setting.
+In this paper, we study a class of network revenue management problems involving $M$ resources, each with $N$ initially available slots, where the slots may represent time-based capacities such as legs or days.
+The system operates over a finite planning horizon of $T$ periods, during which at most one customer request may arrive per period. \tw{Throughout the paper, the arrival event and the request type in each period are independent across periods and are drawn from known distributions.
+A request may have a known type, specified by its arrival probability, the required stay interval, and the rewards for assigning it to each resource, which we refer to as \textit{Bernoulli arrivals}.
+More broadly, the request type may be random, with both the required interval and the associated rewards drawn from known distributions, which we refer to as \textit{general arrivals}.} We consider two scenarios that differ in how allocation decisions are made: the \textit{accept-or-reject scenario} and the \textit{BAM-based scenario}.
+In the accept-or-reject scenario, akin to seat assignment in railway ticketing, the decision-maker must not only decide whether to accept a request but also assign an appropriate interval of available slots.
+In the BAM-based scenario, the problem becomes more complex because a customer's choice is modeled using the basic attraction model \citep{luce1959individual}.
+In this case, the decision-maker must offer an assortment of resources at given prices, from which a customer probabilistically selects a resource, making the allocation decision more intricate than in the accept-or-reject setting.
+Indeed, the BAM-based scenario is a generalization of the accept-or-reject scenario.
 The objective in both scenarios is to design a policy that maximizes the total expected revenue over the planning horizon.